I devote this section to the magical and mysterious items I might encounter in my studies.

 This spell vanishes the stack of items in my other hand, or conjures it back, swapping if my other hand is holding something.
 Costs about a eighth of one Amethyst Dust.

-Returns the identifier of the item in my wristpocket, or Null if it is empty.
+Returns the item in my wristpocket, or Null if it is empty.

 Sleight (item entity/vector →)